rezamarzban/trapz/README.md

 # quad

-`quad` is so much better than `trapz`, It compute a definite integral.
+Both of `quad` and `trapz` are numerical method to calculating integrals, But `quad` is so much better than `trapz`, It compute a definite integral.
 Integrate func from a to b (possibly infinite interval) using a technique from the Fortran library QUADPACK

-`python3 quad.py expression a b` calculate integral of expression from a to b.
+`python3 quad.py function a b` calculate integral of function from a to b.

 example: